 Optimizer is the highest edition level of Analytica.
 It includes all Enterprise features, plus the addition of powerful solver engines.
 It discovers decision values that minimize or maximize any quantified objective, subject to constraints.
 Or, in cases where an objective quantity is not present, it finds feasible solutions within constraint boundaries.
-It handles Linear Programming, Quadratic Programming, and general Non-Linear Programming, and automatically distinguishes among all of them.
+It handles Linear Programming, Quadratic Programming, general Non-Linear Programming, and automatically distinguishes among all of them.
 Decision variables can be continuous, semi-continuous, discrete (Integer or Boolean), or mixed.
-Best of all, Analytica Optimizer seamlessly integrates optimization capability with all of Analytica's core features including: Monte Carlo simulation and Intelligent Arrays, simplifying model structure, and improving visual accessibility.
-It's a complete decision solution that combines solving power, scalability, and ease of use like no other optimization platform.
+Best of all, Analytica Optimizer seamlessly integrates optimization capability with all of Analytica’s core features including: Monte Carlo simulation and Intelligent Arrays, simplifying model structure, and improving visual accessibility.
+It’s a complete decision solution that combines solving power, scalability, and ease of use like no other optimization platform.

 You can sign up for a free 30-day trial of Analytica Optimizer.
 Instruction and examples are provided in the Optimizer Guide, included in the download, and accessible from Analytica’s Help menu.

 Optimization models should be simple, especially when they're complex

 - Spreadsheet optimizations are suitable for smaller problems, but they are inherently two-dimensional and difficult to scale;